Eduard0110/Path-tracer-using-OpenGL/README.md

 For those who wants to run this project I have built the project and added it to this repository in the "Executable folder".
 Before you run it just move the "images/", "shaders/" and "scenes/" folders to the "Executable/" because those files have to be in the same directory as the the .exe itself for it to run.

+Features
+* 3 different types of object - Cube, Sphere and Plane
+* 3 types of materials - Rougth - Metalic, Lens, Light source (emissive material)
+* Depth Of Field effect
+* Accumulation of previous frames to denoise the image
+* You can load any images you want for the skybox (.png or .hdr)

 Controls
 * W, A, S, D, left Shift and Space - Move the camera
 * Mouse - Rotate the camera